 • Avoid all inflammation-causing foods, such as dairy, gluten and sugar

 Challenge yourself to try this diet for at least one month.
-If you have more energy, less brain fog, better concentration and/or a better mood, you know you are giving your mitochondria the food they need to thrive!
+If you have more energy, less brain fog, weight loss, better concentration and/or a better mood, you know you are giving your mitochondria the food they need to thrive!